-- Sodium-glucose co-transporter 2 inhibitor (SGTL2): Empagliflozin comes combined with metformin or as a separate tablet.
-Common ADE include polyuria, skin reactions, urinary tract infection or urogenital infection (thrush).
-Rare ADEs diabetic ketoacidosis (CBGLs may be normal) and necrotising fasciitis of the perineum.
-In practice, genital hygiene including refreshing pads is important. - Long-acting glucagon-like peptide 1 receptor agonist (GLP-1): Give dulaglutide or liraglutide as a weekly injection.
-Common ADE reduce appetite and lead to nausea, diarrhoea or constipation or, less commonly, vomiting.
-Rare ADE are myalgia, muscle weakness, Stevens-Johnson syndrome and thrombocytopenia. - Dipeptidylpeptidase-4 inhibitor (DPP-4): Vildagliptin comes either combined with metformin or as a separate tablet.
-Rare ADE are angioedema when also taking ACE inhibitors, and liver dysfunction (test before treatment and every three months in first year of treatment).
-Do not use with GLP-1 receptor blocker.
+- SGLT2i: Empagliflozin comes combined with metformin or as a separate tablet.
+Common ADEs include polyuria, skin reactions, urinary tract infection or urogenital infection (thrush).
+Rare ADEs include diabetic ketoacidosis (CBGLs may be normal) and necrotising fasciitis of the perineum.
+In practice, genital hygiene, including refreshing pads, is important. - Long-acting glucagon-like peptide-1 (GLP-1) agonists: Give dulaglutide or liraglutide as a weekly injection.
+Common ADEs include reduced appetite, nausea, diarrhoea or constipation and, less commonly, vomiting.
+Rare ADEs are myalgia, muscle weakness, Stevens-Johnson syndrome and thrombocytopenia. - Dipeptidyl peptidase-4 (DPP-4) inhibitor: Vildagliptin comes either combined with metformin or as a separate tablet.
+Rare ADEs are angioedema when also taking angiotensin-converting enzyme (ACE) inhibitors, and liver dysfunction (test before treatment and every 3 months in first year of treatment).
+Do not use with GLP-1 receptor blockers.